GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 **Established/corroborated:** Nienke's life became more expansive: parents visiting, NYC, Southwest travel, Europe, and later Hawaii.
 She sent Ryan photos and updates from travel; he sometimes did not engage.

-**Established/corroborated:** The WhatsApp record also suggests a possible late-October-through-holiday asymmetry.
-Nienke appears to have left town at least at times without saying goodbye, some later contact appears oriented around practical needs such as pickup/rides, and Ryan's Christmas and New Year's messages were not promptly answered or reciprocated.
+**Established/corroborated:** The full WhatsApp export supports a narrower late-October-through-holiday asymmetry claim.
+On November 16, Nienke acknowledged that she and Ryan should have said goodbye before a trip and attributed the missed goodbye to work busyness.
+Some later exchanges began around travel or ride logistics, including an explicit January 9 airport ride request and a January 21 airport-return update after prior non-response.
+However, the holiday record does not support a claim of total non-response: Nienke answered the December 24 Christmas exchange that night and answered Ryan's December 31 New Year greeting on January 1.

 **Established/corroborated:** Ryan's functioning contracted.
 He communicated fatigue, brain fog, less dancing, trouble returning to the gym, work draining him, bowling "keeping me grounded," and less optimism around dating.

 **Plausible inference:** The message decline likely reflects two overlapping processes: Nienke's physical/lifestyle unavailability and Ryan's progressive depressive withdrawal.
-But the unanswered holiday messages and practical-contact pattern could also have made the relationship feel asymmetrical to Ryan: he may have experienced himself as available for support, logistics, attention, and emotional labor while receiving less ordinary continuity or acknowledgment in return.
+The better-supported asymmetry formulation is uneven continuity, not abandonment: travel gaps, missed goodbyes, and some practical-contact openings may have left Ryan feeling less like a daily companion and more like occasional support.
 Travel alone cannot explain the January pattern because when Nienke returned and tried to reconnect, Ryan still did not reengage.

 ### January 2025: Deletion, Withdrawal, and Reversal